 New York City subway riders will be able to see when their next train will arrive through a smartphone application, Metropolitan Transportation Authority Chairman Joseph Lhota said.

-The app, developed by the MTA for Apple Inc.’s (AAPL) iPhone and iPad devices, will also be adaptable for Google Inc.’s (GOOG) Android software, Lhota said.
+The app, developed by the MTA for Apple Inc.’s (AAPL:US) iPhone and iPad devices, will also be adaptable for Google Inc.’s (GOOG:US) Android software, Lhota said.
 Called MTA Subway Time, it will work above ground at 156 stations on seven of the city’s 24 subway routes.
 Lines with older technology will require more time before joining the system.

 “This would have been unthinkable a generation ago, but now it’s a reality,” Lhota said at a news briefing in Manhattan’s Grand Central Terminal.
 “You can find out whether you need to go downstairs right away or whether or not you can continue to make your phone call from upstairs.”